 The Burley Pannier Set provides excellent value with its dependable all-around performance and easy-on-the-wallet price tag.
 This model earns high ratings in most of our testing metrics, performing right alongside other top performers with higher prices.
 It kept all of our contents dry during our waterproofing test, it handled the abuse of our durability tests well, and we appreciated the small but mighty external access pocket.

-One potential downside of the simple mounting design is that the bags are only compatible with 10-millimeter bar racks.
-While we were generally impressed by the ease of use and installation, we sometimes experienced hiccups when mounting this model.
-This may come as a frustration to those who are often in a hurry and using this bag for commuting.
-Aside from this, we loved the Burley bags for the fun and sleek design, high performance durability, and waterproofness along all roads and weather conditions.
+With the simple mounting design, one possible disadvantage is that the bags are only compatible with 10-millimeter bar racks.
+The ease of use and installation were generally impressive, but we sometimes experienced hiccups when mounting this pannier.
+If you are often in a hurry and use this bag for commuting, this might become a source of frustration.
+This one gripe aside, we loved the Burley bags for the fun and sleek design, high performance durability, and waterproofness along all roads and weather conditions.
 For a pair of spacious panniers at a reasonable price, we found the Burley set to provide great performance and value.
-If you need more volume, check out the Thule Shield below.
+If you require more volume, check out the Thule Shield below.

 The Thule Shield pannier set stands out for its outstanding durability, weather protection, and huge 50-liter combined storage volume for the pair.
 (The Shield comes as a set of two in either 13-, 17-, or 25-liter sizes.
 We tested the pair of 25-liter packs.)
 This pannier set has a simple and classic design with a user-friendly roll-top closure, and updated mounting system that is simple and secure, and extra features like included shoulder straps and reflective accents.
 The burly 420-D nylon material has an IPX4 waterproof rating, providing peace of mind for your valuables stored inside.

-One minor drawback with this design, and similar to other touring panniers, is the lack of many organizational pockets and features.
-However, we believe that this is a fair tradeoff for the huge overall storage volume and impressive weather protection.
+Similar to other touring panniers, one minor issue with this design is it doesn't offer a lot of organizational pockets and features.
+Still, we feel this is a fair tradeoff for the huge overall storage volume and impressive weather protection.
 Features like pockets and zippers could compromise weather protection, add weight, and reduce the overall storage for bulkier items.
-Overall, this is an impressive and well-built pannier set ideal for bike touring in any type of conditions.
+Everything considered, this is an impressive and well-built pannier set ideal for bike touring in any type of conditions.
 We also love the durability and waterproof construction of the Axiom Monsoon Oceanweave P18+ Urban, which includes a laptop sleeve.

 The Arkel Signature H Urban impresses with its stylish design and huge storage volume and is our favorite design for urban riding.
 The enormous main compartment is big enough to fit two shopping bags worth of groceries, includes a padded laptop sleeve, and is secured with a dependable waterproof liner.
 The 1000-Denier Cordura nylon is incredibly durable, and the multiple handles and shoulder straps allow for carrying it like a tote bag or like a messenger bag.
 With an easy-to-use aluminum mounting system, the Signature H has superb all-around performance and makes a great pick for commuting or general urban use.